arhi3a/Steam-ID-Converter/README.md

 ## Usage:
 - Run python script
-- Select from list which type of ID you want to enter (1-4)
-- Paste or write Steam ID and press Enter
+- Paste or write SteamID and press Enter
 - All types of SteamID would be printed in this order:
 -- SteamID
 -- Steam3
 -- SteamID32
 -- SteamID64
--- You are asked if you want to save SteamID to history
+- You can enter next SteamID to convert
-- Script returns to the selection menu

 ----------